generaliinformatik/mycoradar/README.md

 ## Technical implementation

-With the solution we provide, all devices in the environment are logged by the own device.
+With the solution we provide, all devices in the environment are logged by your own device.
 The IDs are determined via Bluetooth and stored locally as anonymous identification.

-From a central server service, device IDs of positively tested users are read and the user is warned of a potential infection, thus breaking the chain of infection.
+From a central server, device IDs of positively tested users are read and the user is warned of a potential infection, thus breaking the chain of infection.

 If an ID is only marked as infectious at a later date, all users previously in contact with this ID are informed.
 This information is provided by client-side synchronization of the list with the IDs known to be infectious.